Magnesium is an essential mineral for our bodies and plays an important role in over 300 of our body’s biochemical reactions. It helps to:

 |Children aged up to 6 months||30mg|

-Many magnesium supplements are available in tablet form, but many people find it unpleasant or difficult to swallow tablets and would prefer an alternative.
+Magnesium is available in tablet form, but many people find it unpleasant or difficult to swallow tablets and would prefer an alternative.

-Instead of taking magnesium tablets, magnesium can also be taken transdermally.
+Instead of taking tablets, magnesium can also be taken transdermally.
 Transdermal application means that the active ingredient in the supplement travels through the skin to reach the blood flow and be distributed around the body.

-The benefits of transdermal magnesium include:
+The benefits of topical magnesium include:

 - Easy to apply